How Breaking Up Made Me a Strong Woman

 3. You might surprise yourself.

-Status-quo.
-And I was—until I had the free time to discover that I have an appetite for travel and exploration.
-All of a sudden, the world seemed bigger, not scarier.
-Should I fly out to Colorado in the fall and go hiking with my bestie from college?
+Who knew I had an adventurous streak?
+I always considered myself laid back and content with the status-quo.
+Until I wasn’t.
+With my newfound free time, I developed an appetite for travel and exploration.
+Suddenly, the world seemed a lot bigger, not scarier.
+Should I fly out to Colorado and go hiking with my bestie from college?
 Why not!
 Should I take that trip to Haiti and help serve others?
 Sign me up!
-Should I join that club of like-minded people and show up to the first meeting all alone?
+Should I join that club of like-minded people and show up to the first meeting alone?
 Yes, I can do it!
 I liked stepping out of my comfort zone and watching courage displace my fears.

 All of a sudden, the world seemed bigger, not scarier because I was single.